-Add the dried black beans, water, orange juice, rice wine vinegar and lime juice to the Instant Pot on top of the softened veggies.
+- Add the sorted black beans, water, orange juice, rice wine vinegar and lime juice to the Instant Pot on top of the softened veggies.

-Add the oregano sprigs, bay leaves and sage leaves.
+- Add the oregano sprigs, bay leaves and sage leaves, too.

 Secure the lid on the Instant Pot and seal the valve for high pressure cooking.
 Set to manual high pressure for 2 hours.

 Finish the bean dip and serve.
 Once the beans have cooked, let the pressure naturally release for a few minutes before doing the quick release until all the pressure is gone.